Luveris (Lutropin Alfa (Rch))

 Primary Uses

-Luveris is used for the stimulation of follicular development in women with severe LH and FSH deficiency.
+Luveris is used to promote follicular development in women experiencing severe LH and FSH deficiencies.

 How It Works